-This small aqualand was created in 1995 by the private initiative of John McLaren.
-It hosts sea species, reptiles and other animals.
+This small Aqualand was created in 1995 by the private initiative of John McLaren.
+It hosts sea species, reptiles, and other animals.

-Close to the Gate of Bethleem, in the Venetian Walls of Heraklion, a new museum recently opened dedicated to the famous Cretan painter Domenicos Theotokopoulos, also known as "El Greco".
+Close to the Gate of Bethlehem, in the Venetian Walls of Heraklion, a new museum recently opened dedicated to the famous Cretan painter Domenicos Theotokopoulos, also known as "El Greco".
 He was born in Heraklion in 1542 but worked and died in Spain in 1614.
 The museum includes copies of his paintings and costumes of the awarded movie "El Greco" (2007), directed by the Greek director Iannis Smaragdis.

 Located in the village of Hersonissos, east of Heraklion, this museum offers an original and creative approach to the culture and nature of Crete.
 Frequently it organizes many cultural events, such as educational seminars for kids, audiovisual performances or traditional dancing events.

 Minos Winery was the first to bottle the delicious wine of Crete.
-Its premises in Peza, about 18 km south east of Heraklion Town, also work as a museum and visitors can see the wine production process and buy local products.
+Its premises in Peza, about 18 km southeast of Heraklion Town, also work as a museum and visitors can see the wine production process and buy local products.